nestas-santanu/WeatherAPI-.Net6/README.md

 ### Links

 View a working version here: https://nestas-weather-api.azurewebsites.net/api/v1/weather/wmo.
-Use a client such a Postman to navigate through the links in the response.
+Use a client, such as Postman, to navigate through the links in the response.

 The Swagger UI is here: https://nestas-weather-api.azurewebsites.net/swagger/index.html.

-Weather icons are servered from here: https://lemon-forest-0b08efc10.1.azurestaticapps.net
+Weather icons are served here: https://lemon-forest-0b08efc10.1.azurestaticapps.net

 ### Motivation
 To transition developers who have been building Web APIs using the .Net Framework (4-5-4.8) to .NET 6.
-These developers have missed the .Net Core phase.
-(This happens when getting a working software to market is more important than transitioning to new frameworks.)

-New development will be in the .NET 6 space, and hence the primer.

 ### Why a Weather API?
 Visual Studio creates a WeatherForecast API every time you create a new ASP.NET Core Web API project.
 This outputs ridiculous values, quite understandable, as the focus is on the Program.cs file and incorporating Open API 3 specifications for documentation.